alisoliman/realtime-api-workshop/README.md

 ## Project Overview

-This workshop consists of three progressive modules, each building upon the previous one to create a comprehensive understanding of AI assistant development:
+This workshop consists of four progressive modules, each building upon the previous one to create a comprehensive understanding of AI assistant development:

 ### 00-websocket-basics
 An introduction to WebSocket communication, providing the foundation for real-time interactions.
 This module covers: